 "As a result, Hawaii captive owners receive high-level, consultative, and timely responses from regulators and service providers," Ms. Okamoto added.

 Others concur with that assessment.
 "We have a very robust network of service providers," said Matt Takamine, the former president of the Hawaii Captive Insurance Council and executive managing director and captive operations leader for Beecher Carlson in Honolulu.

 Referring to Andrew Kurata, deputy commissioner and captive insurance administrator for the Hawaii Department of Consumer Affairs Insurance Division in Honolulu, Mr. Takamine said Hawaii has a "top-notch" captive regulator along with an accessible and knowledgeable staff.

 Captive executives agree with that assessment.
 Regulators are "warm and friendly and accommodating.
 We appreciate that," said Diane Abbett, president of California Healthcare Insurance Co.
 Inc., a Risk Retention Group, which first began operating in Hawaii 30 years ago and provides medical malpractice insurance coverage to hospitals and other healthcare entities, as well as physicians and dentists.

 Indeed, Mr. Kurata said a key regulatory function is to develop and maintain strong relationships with captive sponsors and their managers.

-"We pride ourselves in our ability to form partnerships with managers and captive owners to help achieve their goals," Mr. Kurata said.
+"We pride ourselves in our ability to form partnerships with managers and captive owners to help achieve their risk management goals while providing prudent regulatory oversight," Mr. Kurata said.